9.5 mm film: Problems

 The central perforation of 9.5 mm film cannot be supported in the gate of camera or projector in the same way that 8 or 16 mm perforations are.
 Much damage was caused to 9.5 mm prints by early cheap toy projectors which lacked the customary sprocket drive requiring the pull-down claw to do all the work of transporting the film.
-Many very old 9.5 mm films are however still in good condition, which proves that ingenious system used by the gauge is not to blame.
+Many very old 9.5 mm films are however still in good condition.

 A further problem was that the film had to be passed through continuous processing machines slowly.
 The sprocket caused turbulence (the same effect as over agitation) to the developer immediately adjacent to the sprocket hole which resulted in that portion of the frame becoming overdeveloped (which manifested itself on the projected frame as over exposure).
 The filmstock is still process today (in the UK) and the central perforation is no longer a problem (since decades).